-A Disabled Facilities Grant from the Northern Ireland Housing Executive (NIHE) helps to improve the home of a person with a disability.
-It may be based on the recommendation of an occupational therapist.
+A Disabled Facilities Grant from the Northern Ireland Housing Executive (NIHE) helps to adapt the home of a person with a disability.
+It is based on the recommendation of an occupational therapist.

 Who can apply

 Owner occupiers, landlords or private tenants can get help to carry out adaptations if there is a person with a disability living in the house.

 What you can use it for

 Only works recommended by your local occupational therapist, unless agreed differently by the local health trust and the Northern Ireland Housing Executive (NIHE), can be considered for grant aid.
 Typical work may include: